-NSI performs diagnostic radiology on multiple areas of the body.
-We specialize in:
+NSI performs diagnostic radiological Imaging on multiple areas of the body

 - Neuroradiology: A subspecialty of diagnostic radiology pertaining to imaging studies of the brain, neck, orbits, and spine utilizing modalities such as MRI, MRA, CT, CTA, ultrasound, and x-ray.